-- Continued access to our area Protestant Churches to communicate opportunities for registration has occurred - Our FMNI Lead has posted videos and information In Google Drive on the teachings of the 7 Grandfather teachings and shared them in individual classes. - Regularly scheduled faith-based virtual presentations and discussions, based around the overview of the bible story occur in each grade 6-8 classroom, facilitated by representation from a local Protestant church - Adoption of Land Acknowledgement continues to be used at all system meetings - A short bible story is read over the morning announcements and a teacher shares a spiritual learning
+- Continued access to our area Protestant churches to communicate opportunities for registration has occurred. - Our FNMI Lead has posted videos and information In Google Drive on the teachings of the 7 Grandfather teachings and shared them in individual classes. - Regularly scheduled faith-based virtual presentations and discussions, based around the overview of the bible story occur in each grade 6-8 classrooms, facilitated by representation from a local Protestant church. - Adoption of Land Acknowledgement continues to be used at all system meetings. - A short bible story is read over the morning announcements and a teacher shares a spiritual learning. - O Canada and The Lord's Prayer being done in French some days by Madame Lucie, as well as a positive spiritual message.

-- Oh Canada and The Lord's Prayer being done in French some days by Madame Lucie, as well as a positive spiritual message, - Land acknowledgement played after the prayer and O'Canada each morning.
-Will be translated to French to play next academic year. - Francophone month during March occurred to promote French Heritage - Bible stories, lessons and songs shared with primary students during Makerspace/Music classes throughout the year. - Weekly Bible Story and Lesson shared with K-6 during online learning and regular Christian Ed. classes continued for grades 6-8 with pastors from local protestant churches. - Some primary staff have received release time and are in the midst of designing an outdoor learning space for students (with the support of our FNMI Lead) - Rene Laurin (Education Officer Metis Nation of Ontario) has provided us with a more geographic land acknowledgement in French that we will be looking at incorporating in the upcoming year
+- Land acknowledgement played after the prayer and O Canada each morning.
+Will be translated to French to play next academic year. - Francophone month during March occurred to promote French Heritage. - Bible stories, lessons and songs shared with primary students during Makerspace/Music classes throughout the year. - Weekly Bible Story and Lesson shared with K-6 and regular Christian Education classes continued for grades 6-8 with pastors from local Protestant churches. - Some primary staff have received release time and are in the midst of designing an outdoor learning space for students (with the support of our FNMI Lead). - Rene Laurin (Education Officer Métis Nation of Ontario) has provided us with a more geographic land acknowledgement in French that we will be looking at incorporating in the upcoming year. - Bi-weekly meeting called 'Prayer Pick-Me-Up' for staff.